 Mechanical Testing Photovoltaic or Solar Cells

-With a growing global focus on "green energy", companies are racing to develop higher efficiency and lower cost solar cells for various applications.
+With a growing global focus on green energy solutions, solar cells companies are racing to develop highly efficient and low cost solar cells for various applications.
 Solar cells are developed and manufactured by numerous companies globally, each looking to optimize the energy output from the cell, while maintaining a high quality and reliability, and minimizing the cost of these devices.

 Instron 3300 Series Universal Testing Systems for Tensile, Compression, Bend, and other material property tests.

 5900 Universal Testing Systems are engineered for precision, built for durability, and offer the flexibility for changing requirements.
 They are designed with standard and optional features that increase testing efficiency and improve the testing experience for the operator.
 A wide range of models are available for testing capacities from < 100N up to 600kN.

 - 6.8 MB

 Both the 90° peel test fixture and the variable angle peel test fixture consist of a bearing-mounted sled that is linked to the testing machine’s crosshead by a cable and pulley system.